BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 - [Units](https://en.bitcoin.it/wiki/Units)
 - [Satoshi](https://en.bitcoin.it/wiki/Satoshi_(unit))

-#### Recommended Interaction
+#### Recommended interaction

-When displaying bitcoin values, the default unit should be bitcoin with 8 decimal places.
-However, due to the challenging nature of scanning a monetary value with more than 2 decimal places, the user should be given the option to choose their preferred bitcoin display across the application (for example, in the settings section) as well as contextually, whenever the value is primarily displayed.
+When displaying bitcoin values, the default unit for on-chain wallets should be bitcoin with 8 decimal places, and satosho for Lightning wallets.
+Due to the challenging nature of scanning a monetary value with more than 2 decimal places, the user should be given the option to choose their preferred format across the application (for example, in the settings section) as well as contextually, whenever the value is primarily displayed.

+Product teams can choose a different approaches based on their audience and targeted use case.
+Wallets for daily spending may be better served by defaulting to satoshi due to the low amounts involved, while the opposite can be true for savings-focused applications.

 ###### Setting the preferred unit

+Applications should try to establish smart defaults that work for the majority of users, while offering convenient ways to customize settings.

 {% include image-gallery.html pages = page.images_app %}